songsbyarchit/meraki-demo-bridge/demo_flows/partner/k12/sm/60min.md

-Welcome everyone to today's Meraki SM demo targeted at the K12 sector.
-As partners, we understand the unique challenges that educational institutions face when it comes to managing their IT infrastructure.
-Today, we're going to show you how Meraki SM can help address those pain points and provide a seamless solution for your K12 customers.

-**Introduction** (5 mins)
-- Introduce yourself and your company.
-- Briefly explain the purpose of the demo.
-- Highlight the key benefits of Meraki SM for the K12 sector.
+Hey there!
+Thanks for joining me today.
+I'm excited to dive into the world of K-12 Education/Primary Education and explore how Cisco Meraki can help address some of the challenges in this sector.

+Before we get started, I'd love to hear from you:
+- What trends or challenges are you seeing with customers in this sector?
+What do you find unique or tricky about positioning solutions in this space?

+Great, let's jump in!

-**Use Case 1: Device Management** (10 mins)
+**Use Case 1: Secure Student Internet Access**
+- **Click 'Security & SD-WAN > Content Filtering'**
-- Show how easy it is to enroll and manage devices using Meraki SM.
+- Show how easy it is to set up content filtering to keep students safe online.

+**Use Case 2: Classroom Device Management**
-- **Navigate to 'Systems Manager > Manage > Add devices'** to demonstrate the enrollment process.
+- **Click 'Systems Manager > Monitor > Devices'**
-- Explain how this simplifies the onboarding process for IT administrators in K12 institutions.
+- Demonstrate how to view and manage devices in a classroom setting.

+**Use Case 3: Guest Wi-Fi for Events**
+- **Click 'Wireless > SSIDs'**
+- Showcase how to create a separate SSID for guest access during school events.

-**Use Case 2: Application Management** (10 mins)
+**Use Case 4: Network Performance Monitoring**
-- Showcase how Meraki SM allows for easy deployment and management of applications on devices.
-- **Click 'Apps > Add new app'** to demonstrate how to deploy applications remotely.
+- **Click 'Monitor > Performance'**
-- Discuss how this feature can help streamline software updates and ensure compliance with school policies.

-**Use Case 3: Security and Compliance** (10 mins)
-- Emphasize the importance of security in K12 environments.
+- Highlight the ability to monitor network performance in real-time.

-- Show how Meraki SM can enforce security policies and track device compliance.
-- **Navigate to 'Security > Policies'** to demonstrate setting up security policies.
-- Highlight how this helps protect sensitive student data and ensure a safe learning environment.
+**Use Case 5: Remote Site Management**
+- **Click 'Organization > Inventory'**
+- Show how to manage multiple school sites from a single dashboard.

-**Use Case 4: Content Filtering** (10 mins)
+**Use Case 6: Automated Firmware Updates**
-- Address the need for content filtering in K12 institutions to protect students from inappropriate content.
-- **Click 'Settings > Content filtering'** to showcase how Meraki SM allows for granular control over web content.
-- Discuss how this feature can help schools comply with regulations and ensure a safe online experience for students.

-**Smart Questions to Prompt Discussion** (5 mins)
-1. How are you currently managing your IT infrastructure in your K12 environment?
-2. What are the biggest challenges you face when it comes to device and application management in your school?
-3. How do you ensure the security and compliance of your devices and data in the education sector?

-In conclusion, Meraki SM offers a comprehensive solution for managing IT infrastructure in K12 environments, addressing key pain points such as device management, application deployment, security, and content filtering.
-By showcasing these use cases and asking smart questions, you can effectively position Meraki SM as the ideal solution for your K12 customers.
-Thank you for joining us today, and we look forward to helping you pitch Meraki SM to your clients.
+- **Click 'Organization > Firmware Upgrades'**
+- Illustrate how Cisco Meraki automates firmware updates for a hassle-free experience.

+Now, let's address some common questions you might encounter when pitching SM in the K-12 Education/Primary Education space:

+Q: What are the top K-12 Education/Primary Education pain points this addresses?
+A: Usually lack of visibility, slow troubleshooting, and complexity managing multiple sites.

+Q: How do we best position SM during the pitch?
+A: Emphasise Meraki’s ease of use, single dashboard, and fast deployment with built-in security.

+Q: What installation or deployment concerns should we be ready for?
+A: It’s typically plug-and-play, but partners should ensure licensing is pre-applied and templates are ready.

+Thanks for joining me today!
+If you have any more questions or need further information, feel free to reach out.